-CURE co-sponsored the National Institutes of Health Conference in 2000—the first of its kind to focus on a cure for epilepsy—and, since then, has lent further support to other relevant workshops and conferences.
-In addition, CURE was one of the key sponsors involved in shaping the direction and outcome of a newly commissioned Institute of Medicine report released in March 2012, "The Public Health Dimensions of the Epilepsies."
-CURE was also instrumental in the creation of the NIH Epilepsy Research Benchmarks which were created to help guide the research community toward a cure.
+In 2000, CURE co-sponsored the National Institutes of Health (NIH) Conference—the first of its kind to focus on a cure for epilepsy.
+In addition, CURE was one of the key sponsors involved in shaping the direction and outcome of a newly commissioned report released in March 2012, The Public Health Dimensions of the Epilepsies.
+The organization was instrumental in the creation of the NIH Epilepsy Research Benchmarks, which were created to help guide the community toward a cure.